anniepan8215/ESE519_lab2B/lab/07_pio_sequencer/README.md

 ## What it does

 We use PIO in to get the status of the boot button, it will capture 0 if you do not press it and return 1 when you press it.
+Press 'N' to stop!

 <img width="180" alt="bootpin" src="https://user-images.githubusercontent.com/87698138/202353599-ff524c45-9037-45d3-9b4e-4dbf3991054c.png">